Discover Careers in Aquaculture

 Upon successful completion of this course, the student should be able to:

 There will be 2 lessons per week, with the exception of Week 1.
 All weekly lessons will be conducted via Zoom (2 hours per week class) and instructors will provide connection links each week.
-The class scheduled is as follows.
-Schedule if subject to change.
+The weekly topics are as follows and are subject to change.

 Week 1: Introduction to Aquaculture